 A Pet Addendum to a Lease is used to modify an existing Lease Agreement to allow the tenant to keep a pet.

-Landlords typically use pet addendums when the tenant wishes to bring a pet into their home and the original lease has no clauses allowing or disallowing pets (possibly because the landlord’s Rental Application did not ask questions about pets).
+Landlords typically use pet addendums when the tenant wishes to bring a pet into their home.
+The original lease has no clauses allowing or disallowing pets (possibly because the landlord’s Rental Application did not ask questions about pets).

 What is a Pet Addendum?

-A pet addendum (or pet agreement) to a lease agreement is a legal and binding contract between two parties, a landlord and the tenant.
+A pet addendum (or pet agreement) to a lease agreement is a legal and binding contract between a landlord and the tenant.

 Original lease or rental agreements often do not allow pets or are silent about whether pets are allowed.